 I loved the moments when Iran tore down my stereotypes and expectations: when I noticed how the walls of one mosque were covered with drawings and writings done by kids, when our guide told us he doesn’t want to get married because he enjoys his freedom, or when a local girl smiled and winked at me at a restaurant.

-The thing that worried me most about visiting Iran beforehand wasn’t my safety, cultural collisions or anything like that.
+The thing that worried me most about visiting Iran on a guided tour wasn’t my safety, cultural collisions or anything like that.
 No, it was the weather.
 Iran is a hot country and the July is one of the hottest months when the temperature can climb up to over 43°C (110°F).

 That being said, the temperature wasn’t as bad as I had worried.
 Yes, it was very hot outside, but it wasn’t too humid.
 And usually it’s the humidity, not the temperature that makes the heat unbearable.
 Shades offered some relief and the buildings were built in a way that it wasn’t uncomfortably hot inside.